konahart/konahart.github.io/constellations/index.md

 The ``novel user interface metaphor'' developed by Code Bubbles can be usefully extended to the realm of creative writing.

+Take-aways / novel features of Code Bubbles:

+* Manipulate snippets
+* Concurrently-visible working sets
+* Groups with minimal border decoration, no overlap
+* Large, pannable 2-D virtual space in which to cluster groups
+* Small representation (map) of larger virtual space for easy navigation

+### Interface Metaphor

 Essential to good design is an intuitive metaphor---or model---of how elements are organized and can be manipulated.
+Code Bubbles introduced ``bubbles,'' but even this is not so much a comprehensive metaphor that fully explans the bubbles' fuctionality, but mostly serves to emphasize that bubbles fuction differenty from more-familiar ``windows.''

-Returning to existing creative writing software, many have the same component elements:
+Returning to existing creative writing software, many have the same component
+elements:

 * hierarchical file system on one side
 * word processor in the middle